wkoertgen/train.oracle12.migration/README.md

-# hello.docker.oracle12c
+# train.oracle12c.migration

-An experiment trying to get oracle 12c and Oracle11g up and running in 5 minutes using vagrant, docker et al.
+An experiment trying to get Oracle12c and Oracle11g up and running using vagrant.
 We want to evaluate the lowest possible entry barrier for getting started with Oracle 12C, e.g. for easy and scalable setup of training sessions, webinars, etc.